 Young John was known as “Gido” -- a nickname that his father gave to him, although no one knows why.
 At age 12 or 13, he was on a national champion Pony League team.
 In Los Angeles, while playing in a tournament in West Covina, he and a teammate named Ron Ramie found that Willie Mays was staying in the same hotel as they were.
 Willie, known for his rapport with kids, answered their knock and said, “Sure, I’ve heard about you!
 C’mon in.”
 Matias recalled “It was the most exciting hour of my life.
 He was wonderful.
 I remember his words, exactly.
 He said, ‘Work hard, practice hard and do your best.
 Some day you might have a chance to play there.’”2 Also staying in the room was Felipe Alou.

 At Farrington High School, Matias also starred in basketball and football.
 His finest moment as a schoolboy, however, came in the finals of the 1962 state baseball tournament.
 On May 18, he hit homers in all four at-bats at charming old wooden Honolulu Stadium, driving in all of his team’s nine runs.
 The feat grabbed a banner headline in the city’s main newspaper, the Star-Bulletin.
-Almost 50 years later, Hawaii still remembers.
+More than 50 years later, Hawaii still remembers.

 “The left-handed hitting Matias, who hit three home runs during the regular season, never dreamed of such a performance.
 For starters, he batted leadoff because of his speed.
 ‘I had pretty good wheels,’ Matias said with a laugh.
 ‘But the way we hit, we didn't have to steal too many bases.
 I knew I had some power, but I wasn't the type looking for home runs.
 I tried to spray the ball around the field.
 I wasn’t big like some of the other guys on our team.’”3